-- Review this teaching of our faith and explain it to your kids. - Clean your house together, reflecting on Mary's clean heart ready to receive Jesus. - Place an image of Mary on your dining table.
+- Review the teaching of the Immaculate Conception with your kids. - Clean your house together, reflecting on Mary's clean heart ready to receive lesus. - Place an image of Mary on your dining table.
 Light a white candle as a symbol of her purity.
 Light as many of your family's Baptismal candles as you can find: a symbol of how God cleanses our souls in Baptism so we, too, can welcome Jesus with pure hearts. - Do an examination of conscience and act of contrition.
-Renew your commitment to living like Mary, with a heart open to the Holy Spirit and his promptings at all times. - Clean your house together, reflecting on Mary's clean heart ready to receive Jesus. - Wear white and/or eat white food (white cake etc.) as a symbol of Mary's purity. - Learn the history of how the Immaculate Conception became patroness of the U.S.A., and pray a family rosary for our country.
+Renew your commitment to living like Mary, with a heart open to the Holy Spirit and his promptings at all times. - Wear white and/or eat white food (white cake, white rice, etc.) as a symbol of Mary's purity. - Learn the history of how the Immaculate Conception became patroness of the U.S.A., and pray a family rosary for our country.